Storing and Loading Simulations

 The simulations can then be continued from that point.

-This functionality that was added when the simulations were much slower to run, but has been left in case it is still helpful.
+This functionality was added when the simulations were much slower to run, but has been left in case it is still helpful.

 Two tmp files are used - the storage alternates between the two files.

-This ensures that if the simulation stops due to issues with the pickle dump, there is still a backup from the
+This ensures that if the simulation stops due to issues with the pickle dump, there is still a backup from the previous checkpoint.

 Will set up a long(ish) simulation but stop it before it finishes.
+Using a custom rule that will stop the simulation at a certain step.

 p = Parameters(